 Now that you know what phony offers are out there, there’s one simple way you can avoid scammers: don’t answer the phone and don’t call them back.

-- If you do answer the phone—and realize it’s a robocall—hang up and don’t push any buttons or engage in conversation.
+- If you do answer the phone and realize it’s a robocall, hang up.
 This is one situation where you should push manners to the side and get off the line as quickly as possible.